Trump picks Jerome Powell for Federal Reserve's top job

 Powell was among five candidates considered for the job.
 Also on the president's short list: former Fed governor Kevin Warsh, Stanford University economist John Taylor, the president's top economic adviser, Gary Cohn and Yellen.

+The president also thanked Yellen for a "terrific job" leading the U.S. central bank.
+"We are grateful for her total commitment to public service," Trump said.

+In a statement, Yellen congratulated her colleague and said she was "committed to working with him to ensure a smooth transition."

-Ahead of Trump's formal announcement Thursday, Cohn praised the president's choice.
+Ahead of Trump's formal announcement Thursday, Cohn had praised the president's choice.
 "I'm really supportive of the president's decision -- and it's a great decision," he said speaking before The Economic Club of Washington.

 The position of Fed chair requires Senate confirmation.
 Republicans currently hold the majority and would be able to confirm Powell without any Democratic support, if necessary.